 Clinical studies have researched the effects of both marine and plant sources of omega-3 fatty acids and have found that both have cardio health benefits.

-However, you do need both types to get all the health benefits listed above but don’t worry, your amazing body converts ALA to DHA.
-That’s why it’s essential to include at least one or two of the foods above in your lifestyle.
+However, you need both types to get ALL the health benefits listed above – don’t worry, your incredible body converts ALA to DHA.
+That’s why it’s essential to include at least one or two of the foods above in your lifestyle every day.